x00tex/hackTheBox/Boxes/linux/Retired/crossFitTwo/README.md

 ### websocket client mitm server

-Creating a php server based websocket client so we can automate sql injetion with sqlmap.
+Creating a php server based websocket client so we can automate sql injection with sqlmap.

-* There is a library **[`textalk/websocket`](https://github.com/Textalk/websocket-php)**, We can use for websockets in php.
+* There is a library **[`textalk/websocket`](https://github.com/Textalk/websocket-php)**, We can use for websocket in php.

 Install it in project folder
 ```php